 - • Service members in voluntary and selective reserves status.

 - • Service members retiring / separating from the military.

-Service members retiring and separating from the military are required to turn their medical records into the Installation Personnel Administration Center (IPAC) and or admin separations clerk for their unit.
+Marine Corps service members retiring and separating from the military are required to turn their Service Treatment Records (STR, medical and dental records) into the Installation Personnel Administration Center (IPAC) and or admin separations clerk for their unit.

 NHC Quantico medical records division can provide you and your dependents with (1) free copy of your medical record, please see Request for Copy of Medical Record.

 Upon permanent change of station (PCS) check – out, the medical record will be mailed to the main military treatment facility on the installation stated on the PCS orders.